 In many cases, unbeknownst to the individual, when applying for a reverse mortgage a charge for services provided may be applied once the loan is financed.
 Its important to ask about what the fees may be prior to signing and accepting the terms of any document.

 It is important to have the minimum criteria of this product in your possession and understood in regards to what limitations may be present with a reverse mortgage.
 What would be your cost in the event you had to prematurely break the contract?

 This will be of interest to individuals who have property that may depreciate or due to unforeseen circumstances own a property that may for whatever reason be deemed as not appreciating with the market.
 This could result in problems that you would want to explore prior to them occurring.

 Another question to ask, to ensure your estate is protected and that your heirs and benefactors do not encounter any unforeseen delays and penalties if the above does occur.

-As always, for all of your mortgage refinancing needs, second mortgages and new mortgages, contact your dedicated mortgage agent at the number listed below.
+As always, for all of your mortgage refinancing needs, second mortgages and new mortgages, contact your dedicated Mississauga mortgage broker at the number listed below.